pierusan/rijksviz/README.md

-# rijskviz
+# RijskViz
-Repository for the final project of the CMU graduate course "Visualization in HCI", made by Kate McManus, John Hwong and myseld.
-The project will consist in visualizing a collection of paintings from a specific museum, here the RijksMuseum in Amsterdam.
+This repository contains the code for the final project of the CMU graduate course "Visualization in HCI" done by Kate McManus, John Hwong and myself.

+The project consists in visualizing a collection of paintings from a specific museum, and we focus here on the RijksMuseum in Amsterdam.